 Produce what is required

-The absolute minimum requirements are what you ought to focus on creating and then build your product out as the market demands moving forward.
+The absolute minimum requirements are what you ought to focus on creating and then building your product out as the market demands moving forward.

-The WIP exists so that when you spot a bottle neck, you can alleviate the burden by redirecting your resources and setting a WIP to prevent any long term issues from occurring.
+The WIP exists so that when you spot a bottleneck, you can alleviate the burden by redirecting your resources and setting a WIP to prevent any long-term issues.

 Fine-tune and optimize the processes

-Kanban metrics like lead time, cycle time, and throughput will help teams get quantitative and objective assessments of their work.
+Kanban metrics like lead time, cycle time, and throughput will help teams get quantitative and objective work assessments.

 Teams must be looking for activities that produce excess bloat and eliminate them.

-Regular team meetings where everyone discusses experiences, pain points, and improvement suggestions are key in fine-tuning production.
-As inefficiencies decrease, WIP items also decrease because the process is leaner.
+Regular team meetings where everyone discusses experiences, pain points, and improvement suggestions are key in fine-tuning production as inefficiencies decrease.
+WIP items are also lower because the process is lean.

 Finalize the process

-When you ensure quality, fair production, and optimize your process, your process becomes stable and finalized.
+When you ensure quality and fair production and optimize your process, your process becomes stable and finalized.

-Keep in mind though, everything can evolve through time as you fine-tune your process.
+Keep in mind, though, that everything can evolve through time as you fine-tune your process.